 Training and Work Experience

 Along with education on-the-job training, internships or other construction experience is generally preferred.
-Some firms hire project manager assistants to help them gain experience.
+Some firms hire project manager assistants to help them gain project management experience.
 An assistant construction manager tends to be rather hands on.
 They will implement the budget rather than build it.
 Or they’ll work on enforcing the schedule, following up on RFIs and other important parts of the project.
 Assistants give a project manager more time to work on the big picture and get involved if necessary.
 It also gives those interested in entering the project management field in construction an opportunity to do so.

+To become a senior project manager, a bachelor’s degree is highly recommended, and in some cases, even a master’s degree.
 For those that don’t have a bachelor’s or associate’s degree, work experience is crucial.
 Candidates that have many years’ experience in the construction industry and experience in leadership roles can often be considered for assistant project manager positions.
 These positions are still useful because it is a chance to work almost an apprenticeship in project management.

 Different firms and companies will have different lengths of time for training positions.
 Some firms might need more project managers.
 They might have a shorter training or assistant period depending on readiness.